drduh/YubiKey-Guide/README.md

 ## Mutt

-Mutt has both CLI and TUI interfaces, and the latter provides powerful functions for daily email processing.
-In addition, PGP can be integrated such that signing/encryption/verifying/decryption can be done without leaving TUI.
+Mutt has both CLI and TUI interfaces - the latter provides powerful functions for processing email.
+In addition, PGP can be integrated such that cryptographic operations can be done without leaving TUI.

-To enable GnuPG support, one can just use the config file `gpg.rc` provided by mutt, usually located at `/usr/share/doc/mutt/samples/gpg.rc` after installation.
-One only needs to edit the file on options like `pgp_default_key`, `pgp_sign_as` and `pgp_autosign`.
-After editting one can `source` this rcfile in their main `muttrc` to use it.
+To enable GnuPG support, copy `/usr/share/doc/mutt/samples/gpg.rc`

+Edit the file to enable options `pgp_default_key`, `pgp_sign_as` and `pgp_autosign`

+`source` the file in `muttrc`

-**Important** If one uses `pinentry-tty` as one's pinentry program in `gpg-agent.conf`, it would mess with one's Mutt TUI, as reported.
-This is because Mutt TUI uses curses while tty output may harm the format.
-It is recommended to use `pinentry-curses` or other graphic pinentry program.
+**Important** `pinentry-tty` set as the pinentry program in `gpg-agent.conf` is reported to cause problems with Mutt TUI, because it uses curses.
+It is recommended to use `pinentry-curses` or other graphic pinentry program instead.

 # Reset

-If PIN attempts are exceeded, the YubiKey is locked and must be [reset](https://developers.yubico.com/ykneo-openpgp/ResetApplet.html) and set up again using the encrypted backup.
+If PIN attempts are exceeded, the YubiKey is locked and must be [Reset](https://developers.yubico.com/ykneo-openpgp/ResetApplet.html) and set up again using the encrypted backup.

 Copy the following script to a file and run `gpg-connect-agent -r $file` to lock and terminate the card.
 Then re-insert YubiKey to reset.